DeanRoddey/CQC/ReadMe.md

 https://www.charmedquark.com/Web2/CQCDocs/CQCDocs.html?topic=/&page=/Overview

 See the 'Automation Overview' topic on the left.
 You can also get a lot of information from the CQC Youtube channel as well.
-This is CQC specific content but a lot of it will be generally applicable.
+This will be CQC specific content but a lot of it will be generally applicable.

 https://www.youtube.com/user/CharmedQuarkSystems/playlists